What is a Microbiologist?

 What education or degrees do I need to become a Microbiologist?

-Where Microbiologists Work
+Where do Microbiologists Work?

 The table below shows the approximate number of Microbiologists employed by various industries.